trojan-gfw/trojan/docs/authenticator.md

 # Authenticator

 Trojan servers can authenticate users according to not only passwords in the config file but also entries in a MySQL (MariaDB) database.
-To turn this functionality on, set `enabled` field in the MySQL config to `true` and correctly configure the server address and credentials, etc:
+To turn this functionality on, set `enabled` field in the MySQL config to `true` and correctly configure the server address, credentials, and etc. If you would like to connect to the database securely, you can to fill the `cafile` and/or the `tls_version` field (refer to [MySQL Documentation](https://dev.mysql.com/doc/refman/8.0/en/encrypted-connection-protocols-ciphers.html)):

 ```json
 "mysql": {